BioSurfe/gettingandcleaningdata_Assignment/README.md

 * Extracts the zip data
 * reshapes the data
 * Analyzes the data using plyr package
+* writes the final analysis to analyzedData.txt file

 the codebook.MD describes the variables and the lables